 Chemical damage from de-icing agents may mimic the winter drought symptoms above.
 That is because most of these chemicals are forms of salts.
 Salts desiccate or dry out plant tissues, whether above or below ground.
 Needles of evergreens may turn brown in uniform zones nearest to the application area.
 If enough deicer is washed into the soil, it may damage roots as well.
-There are "plant safe" deicers available, so check with your local distributor.
+Avoid or limit use of deicers near trees.